Real-hackbard/Hightlight-Code/README.md

 end;
 ```

-* Next, you need to add your programming language to the OnChange event of the code box in the main unit.
+* Next, you need to add your programming language to the "OnChange" Event of the code box in the Main Unit.
 This is this section.
 ```pascal
 if ComboBox1.ItemIndex = 5 then begin
     with TVisualBasic.Create, Form2 do begin